 Okay, this is exaggerated, but sometimes it feels like this when apps ask for permissions.
 Right?

-You just have one chance to ask your user for permission.
-To increase your success rate while asking for permissions, you have to make two important decisions: when to ask your user and how to ask your user.
+You only have one chance to ask your user for a push notification opt-in permission.
+To increase your success rate while asking for the opt-in, you have to make two important decisions: when to ask your user and how to ask your user.

 Image credit: Material Design